nenosinc/iCloudDocumentSync/README.md

         // Completion handler could be used to update your UI and tell the user that the document was deleted }];

+### Sharing Documents
+You can upload an iCloud document to a public URL by using the method below.
+The completion block is called when the public URL is created.

+    NSURL *publicURL = [iCloud shareDocumentWithName:@"docName.ext" completion:^(NSURL *sharedURL, NSDate *expirationDate, NSError *error) {
+        // Completion handler that passes the public URL created, the expriation date of the URL, and any errors.
+Could be used to update your UI and tell the user that the document was uploaded
+    }];

 ### Retrieving Documents and Data
 You can open and retrieve a document stored in your iCloud documents directory with the method below.
 This method will attempt to open the specified document.
 If the file does not exist, a blank one will be created.
 The completion handler is called when the file is opened or created (either successfully or not).
 The completion handler contains a UIDocument, NSData, and NSError all of which contain information about the opened document.